 Bob wasn’t wearing a motorcycle helmet when he was struck by an aggressive driver.
 As a result of his decision not to wear a helmet, the court found that he was 10 percent to blame for the injuries he sustained in Clearwater.
 For this reason, Bob’s $100,000 was brought down to $90,000 due to Florida’s comparative fault law.

-Everything You Should Know about the Statute of Limitations in FL
+Everything You Should Know about the Statute of Limitations for Accidents in FL

 Once it does, you will no longer be able to have your case heard before a judge and will therefore be unable to obtain the compensation you might have otherwise been entitled to.
-Fortunately, your Clearwater bike crash attorney will be well aware of the expiration date for your civil claim and will do everything possible to ensure that your accident case isn’t barred due to missing this important deadline.
+Fortunately, your motorcycle accident lawyer will be well aware of the expiration date for your civil claim and will do everything possible to ensure that your accident case isn’t barred due to missing this important deadline.

-Get Help from a Motorcycle Accident Attorney in Clearwater
+Get Help from a Motorcycle Accident Lawyer in Clearwater

-When you have endured catastrophic injuries due to your involvement in a motorcycle collision caused by someone else, a Clearwater motorcycle accident lawyer at Anderson & Anderson may be able to help.
+When you have endured catastrophic injuries due to your involvement in a motorcycle accident caused by someone else, a Clearwater motorcycle accident lawyer at Anderson & Anderson may be able to help.